 Overall there is more risk feeding a raw dog food than a cooked dog food.
 Risk is variable based on dog age, health status, sourcing of ingredients, post-manufacturing testing for pathogens, treatment of raw, type of raw dog food, etc.

 But – there is a risk of Salmonella in kibble fed dogs as well, the main difference here is that the risk of Salmonella in kibble has to do with manufacturing error, it is not an inherent risk of the food itself.

 There are ways to mitigate the risk of feeding Salmonella contaminated dog food – including good ingredient sourcing, proper handling, proper storage, routine hygiene, and disinfecting of the environment.

-A new wave of raw dog foods have also started to enter the manufactured space – foods using high pressure processing (HPP), fermentation, bacteriophages, and more.
+A new wave of raw dog foods has also started to enter the manufacturing space – foods using high-pressure processing (HPP), fermentation, bacteriophages, and more.
 These methods offer safer solutions to feeding raw – and foods are often tested after treatment occurs to make sure that no pathogens (such as Salmonella) are present.

 Regardless of what type of food you feed your dog you should…

 - Practice good hygiene, disinfect bowls, and keep areas clean.

 - Do not leave food out for extended periods of time.
 If serving fresh food, do not allow it to sit out for more than 15 minutes.

 - Advocate for routine testing by dog food manufacturers of ingredients, and sourcing from quality suppliers.

 - Ask for post manufacturing testing for pathogens using a test and hold procedure.